Garfield on the Town: Plot

-Jon Arbuckle becomes concerned about Garfield and his behavior after he and Odie mess up his house during the special's opening credits.
-While Jon drives him to the pet hospital, Garfield accidentally falls out of Jon's car and ends up getting lost in downtown.
+Jon Arbuckle becomes concerned about Garfield and his behavior after he and Odie mess up his house at the beginning of the special.
+Jon drives Garfield to the pet hospital, but Garfield accidentally falls out of Jon's car and ends up getting lost downtown.
 Garfield runs into a large gang of unfriendly alley cats known as the Claws.
-After Garfield antagonizes the gang's leader, he flees into an abandoned Italian restaurant, where he is reunited with his estranged mother, Sonja.
-The building was actually Garfield's birthplace and where he inherited for his love for lasagna.
-Jon later calls a local newspaper to run a Lost and Found ad to find Garfield, though he decides to cut his ad short as it would cost him too much money for a full size-ad description.
+After Garfield antagonizes the gang's leader, he flees into an abandoned Italian restaurant, where he is reunited with his estranged mother.
+The building was actually Garfield's birthplace and where he inherited his love for lasagna.
+Meanwhile, Jon calls Garfield's veterinarian, Dr. Liz Wilson, to tell her about Garfield's disappearance.
+Liz suggests that Jon would "want a tow truck".
+Jon then calls the town's local newspaper to run a Lost and Found ad to find Garfield and decides to cut his ad short as it would cost him too much money for a full size description.

 The next day, Garfield meets the rest of his extended family, including his sickly half-brother Raoul, his cousin Sly, who is the security guard on watch for the Claws, and his tough maternal grandfather.
 Garfield is appalled to learn that everyone in his entire family are mousers.
 Meanwhile, the Claws finally track Garfield down, surround the entire building, and demand Garfield to come out.
 However, the family decides to fight the Claws instead of giving up Garfield to them.
 Garfield hides cowardly while his family fights the Claws and defeats them.
 Garfield's grandfather tells him that he is supposed to live with Jon instead.
-Reassured by Sonja that they all envy his normal life at Jon's house, Garfield tearfully says goodbye to his entire family and leaves.
-Frightened, tired and hungry, Garfield walks along a deserted street as it starts to rain.
-A car drives by, and Garfield realizes that the vehicle belongs to Jon.
-Garfield chases Jon's car until he collapses on the sidewalk from exhaustion.
-When Odie finally spots Garfield unconscious, Jon pulls over to rescue him.
-Jon drives Garfield home and later puts him into bed for the night.
+Reassured by his mother that they all envy his normal life living with Jon, Garfield tearfully says goodbye to his family and misses them.
+Frightened, tired, and hungry, Garfield walks along a deserted street as it starts to rain.
+Garfield then sees Jon's car, he chases him until he collapses on the sidewalk from exhaustion.
+Odie alerts Jon to stop the car.
+Jon and Odie rush over to Garfield, Garfield wakes up and is happy to be reunited with Jon and Odie, they had been searching for Garfield all day.
+Jon puts Garfield in the back seat with a lasagna that he made for Garfield and returns Garfield home puts him to bed.

-Garfield wakes up at Jon's house the next day and wonders if his entire experience with his family was real or not.
-Garfield glimpses Sonja looking at him through the window.
-As Sonja leaves Jon's house, Garfield smiles and emotionally whispers to her: "Thanks Mom, for everything".
+The next morning at Jon's house, Odie wakes Garfield up and is happy that he is home.
+Garfield looks in a mirror next to his bed thinking that seeing his mother was all a dream, then he looks up and sees a silhouette of a female cat from the window, then he goes over to the window to see who it is.
+Garfield then sees that his mother had followed Jon to the house to make sure Garfield made it home safely.
+After his mom leaves the front yard, Garfield emotionally says goodbye to her and thanking her for being there for him.